 It would seem that, when Ben Jonson said that Shakespeare was not of an age but for all time, he may have both perfectly grasped and somewhat understated the matter.
 And I can’t help wondering what Will himself would have made of some of these incarnations…

-Matthew Arnold not-quite-Shakespearian sonnet is a good example of the Victorian brand of Bardolatry – although George Bernard Shaw had yet to coin the word.
-But it matches very well Arnold’s demigodly Shakespeare, a veritable titan of poetry, unquestioned and unquestionable, steeped in the beauty of nature, and far above the fetters of formal education:
+Matthew Arnold’s not-quite-Shakespearean sonnet is a good example of the Victorian brand of Bardolatry – although George Bernard Shaw had yet to coin the word when it was written.
+Still, it matches very well Arnold’s demigodly Shakespeare, a veritable titan of poetry, unquestioned and unquestionable, steeped in the beauty of nature, and far above the fetters of formal education:

 Others abide our question.
 Thou art free.

 We ask and ask – Thou smilest and art still,

 Planting his steadfast footsteps in the sea,